mrkaye97/code-riddles/README.md

 ## Instructions

 First, you'll need to generate the data.
-I'd recommend cloning this repo, then:
+If you're working in Python, I'd recommend cloning this repo, then:

 1. Create a virtual environment: